 First-generation cephalosporins or cloxacillin, nafcillin or oxacillin are first-line empirical antibiotics for acute osteomyelitis in children.
 These antibiotics should be administered intravenously at first and the patient should be reassessed in two to four days.

-If the patient does not show any clinical improvement after four days of antibiotic therapy, or the c-reactive protein levels in the blood are not decreasing, the patient might have methicillin resistant staphylococcus aureus.
+If the patient does not show any clinical improvement after four days of antibiotic therapy, or the c-reactive protein levels in the blood do not decrease, the patient might have methicillin resistant staphylococcus aureus.

-If the patient is confirmed to have methicillin-resistant staphylococcus aureus then that patient should be switched to clindamycin or vancomycin.
+If the patient is confirmed to have methicillin-resistant staphylococcus aureus then that patient’s medication should be switched to clindamycin or vancomycin.
 Abscesses should be drained surgically.
-If the patient does not have a bacterial strain that is resistant to the given antibiotic, then the same antibiotic should be used but in a higher dosage.
+If the patient does not have any bacterial strain that is resistant to the given antibiotic, then the same antibiotic should be used but at a higher dosage.

-If the patient shows good response by four days of intravenous antibiotic therapy, then the same starting antibiotic should be continued but orally.
+If the patient shows good response after four days of intravenous antibiotic therapy, then the same starting antibiotic should be continued, this time orally.
 Antibiotics should be prescribed for up to three weeks and c-reactive protein levels should be checked again by the end of the third week of oral antibiotic therapy.

-Usually, most patients show significant clinical improvement and a complete normalization of c-reactive protein after three weeks of total antibiotic therapy.
-At that stage, you should discontinue antibiotic therapy.
-If the c-reactive protein level is not normal yet by three weeks or the patient still has residual signs suggestive of osteomyelitis, then treatment with oral antibiotic should be continued until the complete resolution of symptoms.
+Usually, most patients show significant clinical improvement and a complete normalization of c-reactive protein after three weeks of consistent antibiotic therapy.
+At that stage, antibiotic therapy should be discontinued.
+If the c-reactive protein level is not yet normal by three weeks or the patient still has residual signs suggestive of osteomyelitis, then treatment with oral antibiotics should be continued until complete resolution of symptoms is achieved.